ismai117/Bitcoin-Exchange-App/README.md

 ### How to Install and Run the Project

-- Step 1: Open your Android Studio then go to the File > New > Project from Version Control as shown in the below image.
+- Step 1: Open your Android Studio then go to the File > New > Project from Version Control.

 - Step 2: After clicking on the Project from Version Control a pop-up screen will arise like below.
 In the Version control choose Git from the drop-down menu.